Certified Africa| Travel Africa Simplified

 While we don't process citizenship applications (only the Ministry of Interior and Diaspora Affairs Office handle applications), we can support your journey in these ways:

-Connections to resources for residence permits, DNA testing, and legal support
+✅ Connections to resources for residence permits, document preparation, and legal support

 📩 Questions?
 Email us at certifiedafrica@gmail.com or join our WhatsApp community to connect with others on this citizenship journey.